 Japan has risen as a world leader in innovation and is now home to the latest, cutting-edge set of technologies that it may come as a surprise to find out that the country falls behind the global lead for e-commerce and digital transactions.
 That’s right, the Japanese are known to be loyal to their yen – so much so that the Japanese government is pushing for alternative, digital payments.

-About 65% of payments in Japan are settled in cash, more than twice the average 32% among other rich economies, according to a study conducted by the Boston Consulting Group.
-Moreover, cash in circulation in Japan amounts to over 20% of the nation’s GDP, which is significantly higher than the U.S. (8.3%), China (9.5%) or the Eurozone (10.7%).
-It’s also interesting to note that as of 30 September 2018, Japanese households had JPY 1,860 trillion (roughly USD 17 trillion) in total financial assets of which over 50% was held in cash, reports the Federal Reserve Bank of San Francisco.
+About 65% of payments in Japan are settled in Money in physical form such as banknotes and coins., more than twice the average 32% among other rich economies, according to a study conducted by the Boston Consulting Group.
+Moreover, The value (or number of units) of the banknotes and coins in circulation within an economy.
+Cash in circulation is included in the M1 monetary aggregate and com- prises only the banknotes and coins in...
+More in Japan amounts to over 20% of the nation’s GDP, which is significantly higher than the U.S. (8.3%), China (9.5%) or the Eurozone (10.7%).
+It’s also interesting to note that as of 30 September 2018, Japanese households had JPY 1,860 trillion (roughly USD 17 trillion) in total financial assets of which over 50% was held in cash, reports the Federal See Central bank. of San Francisco.

 The Ministry of Economy, Trade, and Industry released a report entitled “Cashless Vision” in April 2018 that aims to boost the nation’s use of digital payments by 2025.
 The report found that credit and debit cards, e-money and other forms of digital payments were less used than in other developed nations.